Live Support

 To remove QuickBooks online closing entries, transfer the credit balance to the Income Summary Account, zero out the Expense Accounts, address any discrepancies between credit and debit amounts, and finally, close the Dividend Account, adjusting retained earnings accordingly.
 This ensures accurate financial data management.
 Follow step by step guide below:

-Now if you are in a situation wherein Income Summary Account will show a credit balance even after completing the entries, or you view a Credit Entries Amount excelling the debit amount, this term is known as Net Income.
+Now if you are in a situation wherein Income Summary Account will show a credit balance even after completing the entries, or you view a Credit Entries Amount exceeding the debit amount, this term is known as Net Income.
 However, if you find the debit balance exceeding the credits, then it is called a Net loss.

 Removing closing entries in QuickBooks is to close the Dividend Account with respect to retained earnings.
 You will observe that the Dividend Account has the usual debit balance, and the retained earnings will pop up the Net Income amount which was initially given to it.